SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

 | Hippocampus region pair | 72.5% ± 0.0% | 71.7% | 73.3% | 0.158 GFLOPs |

-A separate reproduction using Vo's own frozen encoders and matched seeds reached 80.4% ± 2.3% with PET skull-stripped by BET followed by SynthStrip; the best single seed reached 83.3%.
+A separate reproduction using Vo's own frozen encoders and matched seeds reached 80.4% ± 2.3%.
 Replacing the stage-3 concatenation with a Mamba sequence model gave 75.0%.

 ---

 ## Limitations

-The test set contains 40 subjects, so each is worth 2.5 percentage points and differences below roughly 5 points cannot be resolved.
-Results are from three seeds on a single fixed split; cross-validation was not performed.
+The test set contains 40 subjects, so each is worth 2.5 percentage points.

-The proposed model has the widest seed range of any configuration (72.5–85.0%), against ±1.4% for the baseline.
+The proposed model has the widest seed range of any configuration (72.5–85.0%), against ±1.4% for the base model.

 Whole-brain results are single-seed.

-The MedicalNet arm was fine-tuned without freezing or layer-wise learning rates.
+The MedicalNet pre-trainings was fine-tuned without freezing or layer-wise learning rates.

 The Mamba encoder is the `mamba.py` implementation [12], which uses a